AdobeDocs/target.en/help/c-target-mobile-app/c-mobile-visual-experience-composer/mobile-visual-experience-composer-ios.md

 # iOS - set up the mobile app{#ios-set-up-the-mobile-app}

-Target's new SDK Library allows developers to do a one-time setup on their iOS mobile apps and enable marketers to use the capabilities of the Mobile Visual Experience Composer (VEC).
+Target Mobile VEC allows developers to do a one-time setup on their Android mobile apps and enable marketers to use the capabilities of the Mobile Visual Experience Composer (VEC).
+For more information on enabling the Adobe Target VEC extension, see [Target VEC on Adobe Experience Platform SDKs](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-target-vec).

->[!NOTE]
->
->The Visual Experience Composer for Native Mobile Apps is currently offered as a Beta feature available to select customers to obtain feedback to help us improve the feature before making it available to all customers.
-Please talk to your Customer Success Manager or Adobe Client Care to participate in this Beta program.

-The Mobile VEC can now be used along with the recently released Adobe Experience Cloud SDK.
-To do this, customers must use the Adobe Launch integration, the recommended method for using SDKs.
-For more information, see [Adobe Experience Platform SDKs](https://aep-sdks.gitbook.io/docs).

-To set up the Target VEC extension from Launch, see [Use Adobe Launch to set up the Mobile App VEC...](../../c-target-mobile-app/c-mobile-visual-experience-composer/use-adobe-launch-to-set-up-the-mobile-app-vec.md#concept_630A05151EF1487193BAE670B59F8CAC).

 ## Include the Mobile SDK & the Target Library {#section_FD969A63C4F74603B2F31B82881422A4}